Advances in Autoethnography and Narrative Inquiry

 Advances in Autoethnography and Narrative Inquiry pays homage to two prominent scholars, Arthur Bochner and Carolyn Ellis, for their formative and formidable contributions to autoethnography, personal narrative, and alternative forms of scholarship.

 Their autoethnographic—and life—project gives us tools for understanding shared humanity and precious diversity; for striving to become ever-more empathic, loving, and ethical; and for living our best creative, relational, and public lives.
 The collection is organized into two sections: "Foundations" and "Futures."
 Contributors to "Foundations" explore Carolyn and Art’s scholarship and legacy and/or their singular presence in the author’s life.
 Contributors to "Futures" offer novel and innovative applications of autoethnographic and narrative inquiry.
-Throughout, contributors will demonstrate how Bochner’s and Ellis’ work has created and shifted the terrain of autoethnographic and narrative research.
+Throughout, contributors demonstrate how Bochner’s and Ellis’ work has created and shifted the terrain of autoethnographic and narrative research.

 This collection will be of interest to researchers familiar with Bochner’s and Ellis’ research.
 It also serves as a resource for graduate students, scholars, and professionals who have an interest in autoethnographic and narrative research.
 This collection can be used in upper-division undergraduate courses and graduate courses solely about autoethnography and narrative, and as a secondary text for courses about ethnography and qualitative research.